 Elgiloy® is a Cobalt-Nickel alloy known for its high strength, e.g. 10% stronger than Type 316 Stainless Steel.
 It exhibits superior resistance in most corrosive environments including acetic acid, ammonium chloride, citric acid, sodium chloride and sodium sulfite.
 This material performs well in temperatures up to 850° F. Elgiloy® is non-magnetic.
 Applications include medical devices, pharmaceutical delivery devices, petro-chemical processes, aerospace and marine industries.

 HEFTY™ Die Springs are manufactured using either Music Wire or Chrome Silicon.

 Stress Relief All springs are stress relieved to remove coiling strains.

 Plating All Lee Music Wire and Oil Tempered Standard and Heavy Duty Stock Springs are zinc plated in accordance with specification ASTM B633 Class Fe/Zn 5 Type III (.0002” thick with clear chromate) and baked for hydrogen embrittlement relief.
-All Lee Music Wire Instrument Compression and Extension Springs are zinc plated or tin coated without supplemental zinc plating.
+All Lee Music Wire Instrument Compression, Extension and Torsion Springs are furnished zinc plated or based on using pre-coated tin or pre-coated zinc wire at Lee Spring’s discretion without supplemental zinc plating.
 All Lee Music Wire Continuous Length Extension Springs are furnished with a light oil coat.

 All Lee Spring Stainless Steel Standard and Heavy Duty Stock Springs or Instrument Series Springs are passivated in accordance with specification ASTM A967 (supersedes QQ-P-35).